yoannlr/old-dotfiles/README.md

 This repository contains my dotfiles (i.e. configuration files).
 I use these dotfiles on [Arch Linux](https://archlinux.org/).
-My goal is to get things done : no fancy stuff here, just a lightweight yet functional setup.
+My goal is to get things done: no fancy stuff here, just a lightweight yet functional setup.

 ## Programs whose config can be found here